METHODS Special Issue: Multiplexing to Quantify Cytokines and Chemokines in Mouse Brain Study

 Technique provides critical data for development of monoclonal antibodies and biosimilars

-At a 2018 xMAP® Connect user group meeting, Xing Wang, President of Array Bridge, spoke about how his team is using 30-minute presentation focuses on protein conformational analysis (PCA), a multiplex approach that replaces previous testing performed with ELISAs.
+At a 2018 xMAP® Connect user group meeting, Xing Wang, President of Array Bridge, spoke about how his team is using xMAP Technology to streamline the development of new biologics and biosimilars for pharma/biotech scientists.
+The 30-minute presentation focuses on protein conformational analysis (PCA), a multiplex approach that replaces previous testing performed with ELISAs.

 The need for better tools to develop biologics — Wang’s talk centered on monoclonal antibodies — is clear from the rapidly growing market, he said, noting that by 2020 it is expected that more than 70 monoclonal antibody therapies will be on the market.
 Pharmaceutical and biotech companies are investing heavily in the development of these therapeutics, and existing products are eventually expected to be mirrored with new biosimilars.